gvwilson/sensibleadventures/booksters-apprentice.md

 The bosun shrugged.
 "No reason to think the boy would turn haunt, but no point taking chances."

-The travellers fell silent after that.
+The travelers fell silent after that.
 They were above the treeline, and each breath was a cloud of steam that turned to tiny ice crystals in people's nostrils.
 Everyone except Razi had put on gloves and pulled the flaps of their hats down over their ears.